What is trimetazidine, the drug found in Russian skater Kamila Valieva's system?

 The 15-year-old athlete tested positive in December for trimetazidine, a drug typically prescribed to much older patients suffering from angina and other heart-related conditions.

 But the violation didn't come to light until after Valieva placed first in the first part of the individual competition.
-According to the ITA, the skater's sample was collected by the Russian Anti-Doping Agency on Dec.
-25. However, the World Anti-Doping Agency (WADA)-accredited Swedish laboratory that analyzed it didn't report its results until Feb.
+According to the International Testing Agency, the skater's sample was collected by the Russian Anti-Doping Agency on Dec.
+25. However, the World Anti-Doping Agency-accredited Swedish laboratory that analyzed the sample didn't report its results until Feb.
 8.

-That triggered an immediate suspension from the Games and the medal ceremony to award the Russian team its gold medals in the team figure skating competition was delayed.
-Valieva successfully appealed the suspension and the favorite was allowed to compete again on Tuesday in the women's individual competition, in which she finished at the top of the standings after the women's short program.
+That triggered her immediate suspension from the Games, and the medal ceremony to award the Russian team its gold medals in the team figure skating competition was delayed.
+Valieva successfully appealed the suspension, and the favorite was allowed to compete again on Tuesday in the women's individual competition, in which she finished at the top of the standings after the women's short program.

 Her lawyer has claimed that Valieva had inadvertently ingested trimetazidine, also called TMZ.
-The medication belonged to her grandfather and she somehow became contaminated, according to the attorney.
-The argument swayed the three CAS judges who allowed her to continue to compete at the Olympics.
+The medication belonged to her grandfather, and she somehow became contaminated, according to the attorney.
+The argument swayed the three judges at the Court of Arbitration for Sport, who allowed her to continue to compete at the Olympics.

 What is trimetazidine?

 TMZ is used in patients to treat chest pain stemming from a lack of blood supply and oxygen to the heart.
-It is not approved for use in the United States but is approved as an angina therapy in Europe.
+It is not approved for use in the U.S. but is approved as an angina therapy in Europe.

 "The drug helps in the metabolism of fatty acids.
 And by doing so, it can actually help the ability of the body to use oxygen, which can help performance and help relieve those chest pains brought on by the blocked blood vessels," Eugene DePasquale, a cardiologist with Keck Medicine of the University of Southern California, told NPR.

-It was added to WADA's list of prohibited substances in 2014.
-WADA categorizes it as "hormone and metabolic modulator," making it illegal for athletes in and out of competition.
+Trimetazidine was added to the World Anti-Doping Agency's list of prohibited substances in 2014.
+WADA categorizes it as a "hormone and metabolic modulator," making it illegal for athletes in and out of competition.

 Can TMZ be inadvertently ingested?

-Valieva's lawyers successfully raised doubts about the Olympian's guilt, according to The Associated Press, suggesting that the judges believed she might not have intentionally ingested the drug.
+Valieva's lawyers successfully raised doubts about the Olympian's guilt, according to The Associated Press, which suggested that the judges believed she might not have intentionally ingested the drug.

-USA Today reported one theory posed by the star skater's legal team, was that she could have taken the heart medication by "sipping from the same glass of water as her grandfather."
+USA Today reported that one theory posed by the star skater's legal team was that she could have taken the heart medication by "sipping from the same glass of water as her grandfather."

 DePasquale said that is unlikely.